Moni Ovadia: Social philosophy

-Relationship to Judaism
+Relationship to Judaism and Israel-Palestine conflict

-He identifies as Jewish and agnostic.
+Ovadia identifies as Jewish and agnostic.
+Although he previously labeled himself as a "non-Zionist", Ovadia has moved on to identifying as an anti-Zionist.
 His first visit to Israel took place in 1966.
-His characteristic headdress is not a kippah.
-His distinctive woolen cap bears close similarities to those worn by Moroccans, a likeness which has often led to Arabs in the street greeting him as one of them.
-It has, he says, something of the comfort factor of Linus's blanket.
-In 2013, he broke with the Milan Jewish Community, which he joined out of respect for his parents, after complaining that it had become a propaganda office for Israel, and in protest at what he called attempts to "Israelianize" Judaism.
+His characteristic woolen headdress is not a kippah, but rather bears close similarities to those worn by Moroccans, a likeness which has often led to Arabs in the street greeting him as "one of them".
+He says that it is something of the comfort factor of Linus's blanket.
+In 2013, Ovadia broke with the Milan Jewish Community, which he joined out of respect for his parents, after complaining that it had become a "propaganda office for Israel", and in protest at what he called attempts to "Israelize" Judaism.

 Ovadia is highly critical of Israel and of the double standards used by the United States in sanctioning human rights violations elsewhere, but never against Israel.
+After the outbreak of the Gaza war in October 2023, the writer repeatedly accused Israel of genocide and ethnocide against the Palestinian people and criticized the press for the improper use of the term antisemitism, which according to Ovadia has been instrumentalized to silence critics of Israeli policies, adding that within Israel there is widespread "the worst idolatry ever".
+During an intervention in Turin on 27 January 2025, he doubled down by asserting that, considering the situation in the Middle East, "the Remembrance Day has failed".

-In response to the possible impression his comic performances of a constructed stetl "Jew" might feed into anti-Semitic stereotypes, such as that of a putative Jewish greed and Jewish noses, Ovadia has remarked that:

-The merit of my success is that I simultaneously satisfy vast categories of people: Jews who love to laugh at themselves, those who feel a sense of guilt for that which happened and finally can laugh at Jews along with a Jew; anti-Semites who see their stereotypes confirmed.

-In a learned article penned for Corriere della Sera in defence of Roberto Benigni's Life is Beautiful, panned in some quarters as fabricating a version of the Holocaust and distorting its horror by introducing humour into its narrative of the tragedy, Ovadia documented the importance of the comical in Judaism and Jewish civilization generally, and, in appreciation of Benigni's work, called him "a Jew honoris causa."
+In response to the possible impression his comic performances of a constructed shtetl "Jew" might feed into antisemitic stereotypes, such as that of a putative Jewish greed and Jewish noses, Ovadia has remarked: "The merit of my success is that I simultaneously satisfy vast categories of people: Jews who love to laugh at themselves, those who feel a sense of guilt for that which happened and finally can laugh at Jews along with a Jew; anti-Semites who see their stereotypes confirmed."
+In a learned article penned for the Corriere della Sera in defence of Roberto Benigni's Life Is Beautiful, which was panned in some quarters as fabricating a version of the Holocaust and distorting its horror by introducing humour into its narrative of the tragedy, Ovadia documented the importance of the comical in Judaism and Jewish civilization generally.
+In appreciation of Benigni's work, he called him "a Jew honoris causa".

-Critical reception
+Reception and recognition

-The American writer Ruth Gruber, while noting the seminal role Ovadia's work has played in promoting Jewish, especially Eastern European, Jewish culture, adds a reservation:
+Ovadia has had a notable influence on the Neapolitan writer Erri De Luca.
+In 2005, he received the prize "Archivio Disarmo – Golden Doves for Peace" from IRIAD.
+The American writer Ruth Gruber, while noting the seminal role Ovadia's work has played in promoting (especially Eastern European) Jewish culture, adds a reservation: